fahad-nakib/BankManagementSystem/README.md

 # Bank Management System
 A Java and MySQL based application for managing bank operations with an intuitive graphical interface.

-## ✨ Features
+## Features
 - **Account Management**: Create, view, update, and delete bank accounts
-- **Branch-Based Access**: One branch's employee cannot access other branch information
+- **Branch‑Based Access Control**: Employees can only access data from their assigned branch
-- **Role-Based Access**: Admin, Manager, Accountant, and User have different access based on their role
+- **Role-Based Access**: Admin, Manager, Accountant, and User each have distinct permissions
-- **Transaction Processing**: Handle deposits, withdrawals, and fund transfers
+- **Transaction Processing**: Secure handling of deposits, withdrawals, and fund transfers
-- **User Authentication**: Secure login system for bank employees
+- **User Authentication**: Login system with credential validation for bank employees
-- **Reporting**: Generate account statements and transaction history
+- **Reporting Module**: Generate account statements and transaction history
-- **Customer Management**: Maintain comprehensive customer records
+- **Customer Management**: Maintain complete customer profiles and account details

 ### Role-Based Login Interface